ivanriga/mapdemo/README.md

 The location should be submitted once in a second

-The submission should be performed using "POST" request.
+The submission should be performed using "POST" request.  ( on test site only "GET" used)

 The request format may be defined by the developer